Thinking of Remodeling? How to Avoid Getting Burned

 You have done your research on various companies, understand what your wants/needs are, and are finally ready to get some bids.
 You have a few consultations, and after receiving estimates back the investment range was a tad higher than you anticipated but for the most part every company was within the same ballpark - except one.
 The quote sounds too good to be true, but is it?

-Generally, if it sounds too good to be true, then it likely is.
+Generally, if it sounds too good to be true, it likely is.
 The company could be underquoting only to hit you with “unknown” expenses later in the job, costing more in the long run.
-These companies may knowingly do this to undercut and outbid other companies at a surface level, but are not being entirely transparent.
+These companies may knowingly do this to undercut and outbid other companies at a surface level but are not being entirely transparent.

 pexels-fauxels-3184465.jpg